lpryszcz/htseq/doc/alignments.rst

    chrom (str): the name of the chromosome.

-   strand (str): the strandness of the operation, must be +/-/. .
+   strand (str): the strandedness of the operation, must be +/-/. .

    check (bool, default True): whether to check the operation for internal consistency.